I-likemilk/flexbox-project/README.md

 Hello and welcome to my portfolio website.
-I am currently creating the foundation using HTML and CSS and plan to use modern frameworks eventually (Node.js, React, etc).
+I am currently creating the foundation using HTML and CSS and plan to use modern frameworks eventually (Node.js, React, etc) by translating the HTML and CSS over